 Entries linking to socialite

-c.
-1400, "devoted to or relating to home life;" 1560s as "living with others," from French social (14c.) and directly from Latin socialis "of companionship, of allies; united, living with others; of marriage, conjugal," from socius "companion, ally," probably originally "follower," from PIE *sokw-yo-, suffixed form of root *sekw- (1) "to follow."
-Compare Old English secg, Old Norse seggr "companion," which seem to have been formed on the same notion).
+early 15c., "devoted to or relating to home life;" 1560s as "living with others," from French social (14c.) and directly from Latin socialis "of companionship, of allies; united, living with others; of marriage, conjugal," from socius "companion, ally," probably originally "follower," from PIE *sokw-yo-, suffixed form of root *sekw- (1) "to follow."
+Compare Old English secg, Old Norse seggr "companion," which seem to have been formed in Germanic on the same notion.
 Related: Socially.

-Social climber is from 1893; social work is 1890; social worker 1886.
-Social drinking first attested 1807.
+Hence also social science (1785).
 Social studies as an inclusive term for history, geography, economics, etc., is attested from 1916.
 Social security "system of state support for needy citizens" is attested from 1907 (the Social Security Act was passed by U.S. Congress in 1935).
-Social butterfly is from 1867, in figurative reference to "flitting."

 I must introduce a parenthetical protest against the abuse of the current term 'social justice'.
 From meaning 'justice in relations between groups or classes' it may slip into meaning a particular assumption as to what these relations should be; and a course of action might be supported because it represented the aim of 'social justice', which from the point of view of 'justice' was not just.
 The term 'social justice' is in danger of losing its rational content—which would be replaced by a powerful emotional charge.
 I believe that I have used the term myself: it should never be employed unless the user is prepared to define clearly what social justice means to him, and why he thinks it just.
 [T.S.
 Eliot, footnote in "Notes Towards the Definition of Culture," 1948]